XpiritBV/ContainerWorkshop-Docs/Lab12-Istio.md

 istiod-7f785478df-trvgl                 1/1     Running   1          18h
 ```

-One of the Pods has a name that starts with 'istio-ingressgateway'.
+One of the pods has a name that starts with 'istio-ingressgateway'.
 This [ingress gateway](https://istio.io/docs/tasks/traffic-management/ingress/ingress-control/) is the load balancer we will configure with some policies later on.
 This is the Istio alternative for an IngressController in Kubernetes.

 Examine the description of the Service resources in the Namespace 'istio-system' by running `kubectl get svc`: